 The Civic Ledger team are respected experts within the international blockchain community and continually keep pace with the rapid developments and innovation taking place in this frontier technology.
 All of our Co-Founders are Blockchain Australia Fellows in recognition of our achievement in promoting the responsible adoption of blockchain technology within Australia.

+We have a proud history of building blockchain and smart contract software solutions for real world use cases addressing challenges faced by government entities.
 In so much that we have defined a standard that will allow for the granting and / or management of Licences via Ethereum smart contracts - ERC1753.
-Our motivation is, in essence, to address the inefficiencies inherent in current government licencing systems.
+Our motivation is, in essence, to address the inefficiencies inherent in current government licensing systems.

 In July 2019, Civic Ledger formed its Advisory Board and appointed its Inaugural Executive Chair, Joanne Thornton GAICD MBA.

 The Advisory Board is a committee of independent advisers invited by the Co-Founders to meet together to advise and support good governance practices for Civic Ledger.
 The Advisory Boards meets up to four times per year or when appropriate.